 Solo 401(k)s can allow pre-tax contributions (Traditional) or post-tax contributions (Roth, but only from the employee), with some plan documents allowing for both types into the same account.
 The distribution parameters surrounding these contributions will match those of their self-directed IRA counterparts.

 At age 70½, Required Minimum Distributions (RMDs) begin.
 The account holder must begin taking an annual distribution by April 1st of the year after he or she reaches 70½ years of age.
+The SECURE Act made significant changes to RMD requirements for anyone turning 70½ after 12/31/2019.
+If you turn 70½ in 2020 or later, you won’t need to start taking RMDs until after attaining age 72.
 Consult with your accountant or tax professional for more information about RMD calculation or exemptions for early distribution penalties.

 If you make pre-tax contributions to your Solo 401(k), your distribution responsibilities will mirror those of a Traditional IRA: